-If you’re wondering why start a blog, chances are that are you already have some inkling of the financial freedom and time freedom that come from blogging, but it’s so much more than that.
+If you’re asking should I start a blog, chances are that are you already have some inkling of the financial freedom and time freedom that come from blogging, but it’s so much more than that.

-Lauren was an overworked CPA at a mid-sized accounting firm in Dallas, Texas and I was a full-time personal trainer busting my butt for an hourly wage.
-I think the most important thing you can understand about our story is that there is nothing inherently special about our backgrounds.
+I think the most important thing you can understand about our story at Create and Go is that there is nothing inherently special about our backgrounds.

 Other than being pretty motivated and hard-working, we’re average joes.
 There is nothing that we have that you don’t that can attribute to our blogging success.

 Anyone can succeed in blogging as long as they are committed to their goals, want it badly enough, and put in the work to get there.

 Here are the 10 reasons you should get started!

 1. You are more in control of your income.

 My business partner was a Certified Public Accountant before she became a blogger.
 She was doing pretty well for herself, but she was climbing the corporate ladder just like everyone else.

 Translation: slow growth.

 In just two years of blogging, she was able to more than quadruple her annual salary as an accountant and she now makes close to 7x her annual salary!